-If you are having a hard time with your child and need something to help with letting them know what’s expected of them next, these charts may just be the magic solution to your problem.
+If you are having a hard time with your child and need something to help with letting them know what’s expected of them next, these checklists may just be the magic solution to your problem.

 Toddlers and even preschoolers sometimes need that visual aid to take the surprise out of what will happen next.
-These free morning and bedtime charts can help your routines run smoother and make your house more peaceful and calm.
+These free morning and bedtime checklists can help your routines run smoother and make your house more peaceful and calm.

 These free checklists visually show your child what tasks they need to do next.
-So instead of waking up and wondering, “what do I do now?”, your kids can easily stay on track, and work towards independently completing their chart.
+So instead of waking up and wondering, “what do I do now?”, your kids can easily stay on track, and work towards independently completing their checklists.

 Not only does this allow children to be independent in their routines, but it also gives them confidence as they’re able to see “what’s next” and help them prepare for the next activity which takes away any anxieties and a lot of questions.

-How To Use the Routine Charts
+How To Use the Routine Checklists

-- Display the routine charts in a location that is easily accessed by your child to see them.
+- Display the routine checklists in a location that is easily accessed by your child to see them.
 You can hang them on your child’s bedroom door, on the fridge, in the bathroom, etc.

 - Use whiteboard markers or magnets to check off the tasks when done.